ElliottMoos/emailclient/README.md

 ## What if I like typing more?

-NPM and Angular make it really easy to this see in action on your own machine.
+Node and Angular make it really easy to see this in action on your own machine.
 You'll just need [node](https://nodejs.org/en/) installed first.

 1. `git clone https://github.com/ElliottMoos/emailclient.git`
 2. `cd emailclient`